meldstonerogers/cintel-06-custom/README.md

 Melissa Stone Rogers, [GitHub](https://github.com/meldstonerogers/cintel-06-custom)

 ## Introduction
 Professional project using python, shiny, and reactive.calc function to publish a reactive shiny app using the [Banana Quality Dataset](https://www.kaggle.com/datasets/mrmars1010/banana-quality-dataset/data).
+Project was created using the [Py-Shiny-Templates/dashboard](https://github.com/posit-dev/py-shiny-templates/tree/main/dashboard).
 Commands were used on a Mac machine running zsh.

 ## Project Set Up and Dependency Management